hydpy-dev/OpenDA/demos/openda_projects/SeqEnsSim/README.rst

 >>> pub.options.reprdigits = 6
 >>> _ = run_subprocess('oda_run_batch main.oda', verbose=False)

-We now load the three simulation results into dictionary `ext_sim` and show the first five values of each series:
+We now load the three simulation results into the dictionary `ext_sims` and show the first five values of each series:

 >>> import runpy